cardmeister/cardmeister.github.io/README.md

 This Custom Element ``playingcardts.element.js`` takes care of the 52 playingcardts.

-Next challenge is to capture Solitaire game logic:
+My next challenge is to capture Solitaire game logic in Custom Elements:

 ```html
   <cardts-game>